Changes to Paper Filing Payment Options Starting October 28, 2025

-To apply for employment, the J-2 dependent must submit the following to USCIS:
+To apply for an EAD, the J-2 dependent must prepare the following documents either apply online or mail their application to USCIS.

 - Letter explaining why work authorization is sought (see sample below), written by J-2 applicant; the letter should state that employment is not necessary to support the J-1